ayaigame/scala-ai/README.md

 > Scala Build Tool

 Nowhere near as good as leiningen, but whatever...

 Install Guide: http://www.scala-sbt.org/

 ```
-    $# To compile
+    $ # To compile
     $ sbt compile

-    $# To run
+    $ # To run
+    $ # This will compile, but do sbt compile at first to check
+    $ # for anything wrong
     $ sbt run

-    $# To test
+    $ # To test
     $ sbt test
-    $# Make sure to run this before you submit your pull request as I already set up a unit test for your function.
+    $ # Make sure to run this before you submit your pull request
+    $ # as I already set up a unit test for your function.
 ```

 There's an eclipse plugin for it, but I think everyone here probably knows how to use the terminal, right?